iASL-Gifu/canedudev_rover_autoware/README.md

 The Demo Rover can reach speeds of up to 40 km/h.
 This high performance allows for extensive testing of high-speed driving and obstacle avoidance in large open areas.

+ If you need more detailed information, please refer to the page linked below.
 [Demo Rover web page](https://www.canedudev.com/product/demo-rover/)

 # Integrating Demo Rover and Autoware